Ian Board: Early life

 Board grew up in a poor family in Exeter, and his mother died when he was four years old.
-He liked neither his father nor his stepmother, and as a teenager ran away to London.
-On arrival, he went to Speakers' Corner and picked up a man, and lived with him for some weeks.
+He liked neither his father nor his stepmother, and, as a teenager, he ran away to London.
+On arrival, he went to Speakers' Corner and picked up a man and lived with him for some weeks.
 He later worked as a commis waiter in Soho's Greek Street.

 Career

 Board served behind the bar at the Colony Room Club for 46 years, initially as Belcher's barman, and after she died as its proprietor.

 He assiduously cultivated the custom of artists including Francis Bacon, Lucian Freud, Michael Andrews, and Barry Flanagan.
 One night, he ejected Bacon from the premises with the words, "Get out!
 Call yourself a painter.
 You can't fucking paint.
 Take your boring friends with you and don't bother coming back."

 Board was known for carrying on Belcher's tradition of obscene language, with tirades to drunken customers such as "Look at you, you great lump, just take a look at yourself.
 You're a sad and pathetic sight.
-For fuck's sake pull yourself together..."
+For fuck's sake, pull yourself together..."

 Board was gay, and the club under Belcher, herself a lesbian, had always been a safe space to be openly homosexual.
 However, it was never exclusively so, and as Board said, "I don't mind those poofs, as long as they keep their distance."

-Aged 60, Board stopped drinking brandy for breakfast, but continued to drink vodka at home in the morning, and from noon to 11 pm would consume vodka and brandy at the club.
+Aged 60, Board stopped drinking brandy for breakfast but continued to drink vodka at home in the morning and, from noon to 11 pm, would consume vodka and brandy at the club.

-Michael Wojas worked there as a barman and "Board's sidekick" for 13 years, and was bequeathed the club by Board at his 1994 death.
+Michael Wojas worked there as a barman and "Board's sidekick" for 13 years and was bequeathed the club by Board at his 1994 death.